 The discourse on gender is not something that is reserved for those in academia, but it is actually something that affects every single person.
 Individuals who are cisgender—meaning that their biological sex and gender are the same and they identify as the gender they were assigned at birth—often have difficulty understanding what it may be like to have an identity crisis due to the fact that they identify with the “default” option.

 If you are a cisgender parent, imagine if someone came to you and told you were a gender you do not identify as.
-Remember, though they are strongly correlated, gender and sex are not the same thing.
+Remember, though they are strongly correlated, gender and sex are not the same things.
 Your gender is not determined by your biological makeup.
 If you identify as a female and someone came to you and identified you as a male (or vice versa), you would likely be bothered by that.
 Now, imagine if that same thing occurred to you almost every day of your life.

 Gender dysphoria is defined as “significant and durational distress caused when a person’s assigned birth gender is not the same as the one which they identify.”
-Essentially, gender dysphoria is what occurs when an individual realizes that they have been labelled as something they are not.
+Essentially, gender dysphoria is what occurs when an individual realizes that they have been labeled as something they are not.
 Many transgender adults claim this is something they have felt throughout their entire life.

 How do I know if my teenager identifies as transgender?